Stay in Motion

-Keep joints healthy by keeping them moving.
-The more you move, the less stiffness you'll have.
+It's the golden rule of joint health: The more you move, the less stiffness you'll have.
 Whether you're reading, working, or watching TV, change positions often.
-Take breaks from your desk or your chair and move around.
+Take breaks from your desk or your chair and get active.

 Don't Stretch Before Exercise

-It's normal to have some aching muscles after exercising.
-But if your pain lasts longer than 48 hours, you may have overstressed your joints.
-Don't exercise so hard next time.
-Working through the pain may lead to injury or damage.
+It's normal to have some aching muscles after you exercise.
+But if you hurt for more than 48 hours, you may have overstressed your joints.
+Don't push so hard next time.
+Working through the pain may lead to an injury or damage.

 Eat Fish to Reduce Inflammation

-If you have joint pain from rheumatoid arthritis (RA), eat more fish.
-Fatty coldwater fish like salmon and mackerel are good sources of omega-3 fatty acids.
-Omega-3s may help keep your joints healthy, as well as reduce inflammation, a cause of joint pain and tenderness in people with RA.
+If you have joint pain from rheumatoid arthritis, eat more fish.
+Fatty cold-water types like salmon and mackerel are good sources of omega-3 fatty acids.
+Omega-3s may help keep joints healthy, as well as lower inflammation, a cause of joint pain and tenderness in people with RA.
 Don't like fish?
 Try fish oil capsules instead.

-Calcium and vitamin D help keep bones strong.
-Strong bones can keep you on your feet, and prevent falls that can damage joints.
+Calcium and vitamin D can help you do that.
 Dairy products are the best sources of calcium, but other options are green, leafy vegetables like broccoli and kale.
-If you don't get enough calcium in your diet, ask your doctor about supplements.
+If you don't get enough calcium from food, ask your doctor about supplements.

-Stand and sit up straight.
-Good posture protects your joints all the way from your neck down to your knees.
-One easy way to improve posture is by walking.
-The faster you walk, the harder your muscles work to keep you upright.
-Swimming can also improve posture.
+Stand and sit up straight to protect joints all the way from the neck down to your knees.
+To improve your posture, take a walk.
+The faster you do it, the harder your muscles work to keep you upright.
+Swimming can also help.

 Consider your joints when lifting and carrying.
 Carry bags on your arms instead of with your hands to let your bigger muscles and joints support the weight.

 Ice is a natural -- and free -- pain reliever.
-It numbs pain and helps relieve swelling.
+It numbs the hurt and eases swelling.
 If you have a sore joint, apply a cold pack or ice wrapped in a towel.
 Leave it on for up to 20 minutes at a time.
-Don't have ice or a cold pack?
-Try a bag of frozen vegetables wrapped in a towel.
-Never apply ice directly to the skin.
+You can also try a bag of frozen vegetables wrapped in a towel.
+Never apply ice directly to your skin.

 Treat Joint Injuries

-Physical trauma can contribute to cartilage breakdown and OA.
-If you injure a joint, see your doctor right away for treatment.
+They can add to the breakdown of cartilage in your joints.
+If you get hurt, see your doctor right away for treatment.
 Then take steps to avoid more damage.
-You may need to avoid activities that overstress the joint or use a brace to stabilize it.
+You may need to avoid activities that put too much stress on your joint or use a brace to stabilize it.